rahulkrishnanfs/docker-commands-cheatsheat/README.md

 Docker-machine will help to provision new docker hosts on different cloud platform.
 If you are lazy to install docker-engnine from the scratch for every machine you provision then this is the right tool for you.

-## Provisioning machine on the Digital Ocean Cloud provider
+## Provisioning the server on Digital Ocean Cloud provider

 ### Create new node in digitalOcean
 ```markdown